vikas-azureiot/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_05-individual-enrollment-of-device-in-dps.md

 1. On the **File** menu, click **Open Folder** and then navigate to the **Final** folder for Lab 5.

-    The Lab 5 **Final** folder is part of the lab resources files that you downloaded when setting up your development environment in lab 3.
+    The Lab 5 **Final** folder is part of the lab resources that you downloaded before starting this lab.
 The folder path is:

     * Allfiles
       * Labs
           * 05-Individual Enrollment of a Device in DPS
             * Final

+    > **Note**: If you have trouble finding the Allfiles folder, check your Windows Desktop folder.

 1. In the **Open Folder** dialog, click **ContainerDevice**, and then click **Select Folder**.